denten-books/plain-text/0-intro.md

 morphology of rare metals, media archaeology, hard drive forensics.
 Both accounts, I argue, capture an aspect of the same underlying condition.
 The perceived image of an archived inscription splits from its source.
-The sign plausibly resides both on screen and on hard drive.
+The sign plausibly resides both on screen and hard drive.
 It fractures, in some real sense, diverging at the site its projection from the site of the archive.
-Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the newly composite sign.
+Using materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate illegibility of the newly composite sign.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these